Agency Information Collection Activities: Form I-102, Extension of a Currently Approved Information Collection; Comment Request.

 Overview of This Information Collection

 (1) Type of Information Collection: Extension of an existing information collection.

 (2) Title of the Form/Collection: Application for Replacement/Initial Nonimmigrant Arrival-Departure Document.

 (3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-102.
 U.S. Citizenship and Immigration Services.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals and households.
-Nonimmigrants temporarily residing in the United States use this form to request a replacement of his or her arrival evidence document.
+This form is used by the USCIS to determine eligibility for a waiver.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 12,195 responses at 25 minutes (.416) per response.